(Herpes Zoster; Post-herpetic Neuralgia)

-Shingles is a painful infection of the nerves and skin.
+Shingles is an infection of the nerves and skin.
+It can be painful.

-It is caused by the varicella zoster virus.
-This is the same virus that causes chickenpox.
-Shingles occurs in people who have had chickenpox.
-After causing the first chickenpox infection, the virus is not totally eliminated from the body.
-Some of the remaining virus settles in nerve roots near the spinal cord.
-Once reactivated, the virus travels along nerve paths to the skin.
-There it causes pain and a rash.
+Shingles is caused by the same virus that causes chickenpox.
+Shingles most often occurs in people who have had chickenpox.
+It can happen in people who have had a chickenpox vaccine but this is rare.
+The virus does not fully leave the body.
+Some of it settles in nerve roots.
+Shingles happens when the virus becomes active again.
+It travels along nerve paths to the skin.

 Treatment for Post-herpetic Neuralgia